-At Ercolani Law Group, we help people obtain the largest recovery possible after an accident caused by another person’s wrongdoing.
+At Westlake Injury Law, we help people obtain the largest recovery possible after an accident caused by another person’s wrongdoing.
 We work tirelessly to get our clients compensation for all of their injuries, including their mental pain and suffering.
 If you were involved in an accident and now suffer from post-traumatic stress disorder or another condition, contact our office for a free consultation.
 Call (805) 338-6880 to speak directly with a licensed attorney.

 What Is Mental Anguish?